eBay/akutan/docs/rfc_update.md

 #### Internal and External IDs

-Entities in Beam's underlying fact storage are represented as 64-bit integer IDs called KIDs.
+Entities in Akutan's underlying fact storage are represented as 64-bit integer IDs called KIDs.
 These will be mapped automatically when the first insert RPC first mentions them.
-For example, inserting the fact `beam:banana beam:color beam:yellow` will map `beam:banana` to a new KID if the mapping for `beam:banana` does not already exist, and the same for `beam:color` and `beam:yellow`.
+For example, inserting the fact `akutan:banana akutan:color akutan:yellow` will map `akutan:banana` to a new KID if the mapping for `akutan:banana` does not already exist, and the same for `akutan:color` and `akutan:yellow`.

-The KIDs are still visible to end users in Beam.
+The KIDs are still visible to end users in Akutan.
 This RFC proposes that they may be used inserted and deleted with `tsv`-format updates like so:

-    #50 beam:color #52
+    #50 akutan:color #52

 Users will also continue to be able to insert mappings manually, like so: